 Our favourite is definitely the Rainforest Cafe in Animal Kingdom!
 We often go there for breakfast or lunch before going into the park, its a great themed way to start the day and make your visit to Animal Kingdom so much better!
 Teppan Edo at Epcot is also amazing!
 They cook the food in front of you and make a steaming volcano out of rings of onion.
 Its really impressive! – Star from Autism Kids On Tour

 Electric Umbrella!
 It was one of the first places we ate, plus Epcot is my favourite part.
 I loved the salad bar and the food was perfect for lunch.
-We have so many happy memories there.
-Also, if you timed it right, you could sit upstairs just before they shut it so you could eat in quiet – Jade from Mummies Waiting
+We have so many happy memories there. – Jade from Mummies Waiting